 Polyhalite for sports turf and landscapes

-ICL introduced polyhalite into ProTurf blends, combining controlled-release fertilizer technology, urea, and compound fertilizer.
+ICL introduced polyhalite into ProTurf blends, combining controlled-release fertiliser technology, urea, and compound fertiliser.
 The result is healthy, even growth without surges.
-The turf responds quickly even in cooler growing conditions and including magnesium significantly improves turf color.
+The turf responds quickly even in cooler growing conditions and including magnesium significantly improves turf colour.
 In ICL’s Gronamic range, the polyhalite mineral is mixed with organic sources, combining the best that minerals and organics have to offer in each granule.

-If you’re looking for a fertilizer that offers better value and low environmental impact, ICL blends with polyhalite, such as Gronamic and ProTurf, could be a very smart move.
+If you’re looking for a fertiliser that offers better value and low environmental impact, ICL blends with polyhalite, such as Gronamic and ProTurf, could be a very smart move.

 It is suitable for application through the growing season on football pitches, golf fairways, golf tees, in landscaping, and in gardens.

 48% SO₃ as sulphate